moondance-labs/tanssi-docs/dapp-developers/integrations/indexers/subsquid/quick-start.md

     npm ci
     ```

-3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your Tanssi Appchain.
+3. Modify the `src/processor.ts` file to set the data source to the RPC URL of your Tanssi appchain.
 Remove the `archive: lookupArchive` line as a Squid archive will not be used.
-Here, you'll need to specify the RPC URL of your Tanssi Substrate Appchain, as the endpoint is used to ingest chain data
+Here, you'll need to specify the RPC URL of your Tanssi Substrate appchain, as the endpoint is used to ingest chain data

     ```ts
     const processor = new EvmBatchProcessor();